francomarostica/news-manager/readme.md

 # Features

 - Listing articles with categories
-- User autentication (in development)
+- Add, delete, edit articles and categories (based in roles)

+# Task to do

+- Finalize AJAX, RESTFul operations
+- Add module to manage ads
+- Login with social networks
+- Upload changes to demo server

 # changelog

-## 2019-03-11
+## 2019-03-12 00:20
-- Added role based functions
+- Created CRUD modules for the control panel
+- Deployed in a production server at http://newsmanager.cloure.com

 ## 2019-03-12
 - Created CRUD modules for the control panel
 - Deployed in a production server at http://newsmanager.cloure.com

-# Task to do

-- Create an RESTFul API separated from pdc
-- Login with social networks
+## 2019-03-11
+- Added role based functions